Semih-H/IBM-HR-Attrition-Analysis/README.md

 This section is divided into three main parts:

+1. Overall Attrition Overview
-1. Overview of Attrition
+2. Impact of Key Factors on Attrition
-2. Employee Tenure and Career Stability
+3. Employee Tenure and Career Stability
-3. Employee Satisfaction
+4. Employee Satisfaction and Work Environment

 - ## Attrition Overview

+The overall attrition rate offers a basic insight into employee turnover within the company.

 <br>

 <img width="532" height="414" alt="Employee Attrition Breakdown" src="https://github.com/user-attachments/assets/e44a8918-70ef-49ee-a3ff-c3b3859656bf" /> <br>

+With an attrition rate of 16%, roughly one in six employees leave the organization.
+This underscores the importance of identifying and addressing the key factors driving turnover.

 <img width="532" height="292" alt="Attrition vs Overtime" src="https://github.com/user-attachments/assets/bc5c5785-413e-40da-a4d5-ca83d2acb67a" />

 <br><br>

+- ## Impact of Key Factors on Attrition

 - ## Employee Tenure and Career Stability